-The 2008 risk assessment identified 1 urban waste water treatment plant within the catchment and it has been designated as 'at risk' due to insufficient plant capacity for current and future loads.
+The 2008 risk assessment identified 2 urban waste water treatment plant within the catchment and designated 1 of them as 'at risk' due to insufficient plant capacities for current and projected future loads.
 The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
 The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.
+The agglomeration of Bantry was identified as a key pressure in terms of the likelihood to affect shellfish water quality in this shellfish area.